-However, more than a century before Hogan’s Heroes first aired in 1965 “I know nothing” was popularized by a now largely-forgotten political group.
+However, more than a century before Hogan’s Heroes first aired in 1965, the phrase “I know nothing” was popularized by a now largely-forgotten political group.

 It was commonly called the “Know Nothing Party” and its members were dubbed “Know Nothings” for short.